 -

-Mix flour, sugar, salt in a large size bowl and make a well in the middle.
+Mix flour, sugar, and salt in a large bowl and make a well in the middle.
 Add the proofed yeast and mix using a wooden spoon or spatula.
-You can use your hand too if you want, just coat it with a small amount of oil.
+You can use your hand, too; coat it with a small amount of oil.

 -

-Add the egg and mix until dough is incorporated, then add the water roux and try to mix until dough is incorporated.
+Add the egg and mix until the dough is incorporated, then add the water roux and try to mix until the dough is combined.

 -

 Add the butter intermittently.
-Add a small amount of the butter, then mix, Add butter then mix, add the rest of the butter until you can form a smooth workable dough.
-Transfer the dough to an oiled bowl and cover it with a cloth or plastic wrap and let rise in a warm place for an hour until it doubles its size.
+Add a small amount of the butter, then mix the rest until you form a smooth workable dough.
+Transfer the dough to an oiled bowl and cover it with a cloth or plastic wrap, and let rise in a warm place for an hour until it doubles its size.

 -